5 Tips for Managing College Student Mental Health

 What are the challenges in accessing mental health services?

-College wellness centers and counseling services are a great place to find counseling, student support organizations, and other services to support your health and wellbeing.
+College wellness centers and counseling services are a great place to find counseling, student support organizations, and other services to support your health and well-being.
 However, although many colleges offer health and wellness services on campus, accessing care at these centers can be challenging.

 Data from more than 700 college and university counseling centers found that the number of students looking for care at campus counseling centers increased nearly 30% between 2009 and 2015.
 According to a survey by Fortune, just three out of 10 college students who received counseling have used on-campus services.
-Common concerns for university counseling centers are long wait times, a lack of diversity among staff, and not enough staff to meet the rising needs among students.
+Common concerns for university counseling centers are long wait times, a lack of diversity among staff, and not enough staff to meet the rising needs of students.

 References